 All sums due to UCB must be paid by the due date.
 Failure to pay tuition fees and other charges by the due dates may result in the withdrawal of facilities and may lead ultimately to exclusion from UCB.
 Possession proceedings may be instigated against you if you fall into arrears with your accommodation instalments, and you will be liable for a late-payment surcharge.

-If you are a returning student with an outstanding debt to UCB, you must clear the debt before registering on any units for the next session.
-If you have a debt, you will not be able to collect your award at the Awards Congregation and you will not be provided with an official transcript or your certificates until your debt is cleared.
+If you are a returning student with an outstanding debt to UCB, you must clear the debt before registering on any modules for the next session.
+If you have a debt, you will not be able to collect your certificate at the Awards Congregation nor will you be provided with an official certificate until your debt is cleared.
 UCB reserves the right to offset a refund due to a student (for example, for accommodation deposit refunds) against other debts owed to UCB by the student.

 Debt inquiries should be made to UCB’s Finance and Information Services Unit, tel: 0121 232 4018.